pslisko/performa365docs/docs/howto/manage_email_notifications.rst

 	* {{FirstName}} - recipient's first name
 	* {{EducationName}} - name of the cancelled course
 	* {{DisenrollmentReason}} - explanation why the course had been cancelled

+Region #disenrollmentReason - #enddisenrollmentReason is used to conditionally display text.
+If the disenrollment reason had been given, it will be shown in the message.
+If the disenrollment reason had not been defined, message within the region will be omitted.

 *N1.5 Schedule change notification*